Definition of Function in C

 • The scope of variables lies within the function itself.

-• The automatic variables are defined in different functions, having same name, but are treated as having different/different meaning.
+• The automatic variables are defined in different functions, having the same name, but are treated as having different/different meanings.

 • It is the default storage class for variables declared in a function.